-The objective of the Fire Safety Plan is to provide proper education through a continuing employee indoctrination and written program for all occupants, to assure the prompt reporting of smoke or fire situations, the response to a fire alarm, and the immediate initiation of fire safety procedures to safeguard life and contain the fire until the arrival of the Fire department.
+The objective of the Fire Safety Plan is to provide proper education through a continuing employee indoctrination and written program for all occupants, to assure the prompt reporting of smoke or fire situations, the response to a fire alarm and the immediate initiation of fire safety procedures to safeguard life and contain the fire until the arrival of the Fire department.

-Fire Code requires training and certification of at least one Fire Warden for every 7,500 square feet of occupied space (4 for every full floor occupant).
-Each tenant on every floor must have at least one certified Fire Warden.
+Fire Code requires training and certification of at least one Fire Warden for every 7,500 square feet of occupied space.
+(4 for every full floor occupant).
 Please contact property management for assistance in gaining access to online Fire Warden Certification training.